aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 1. Set your preferred connection dots on the shapes.
 1. Save the presentation.

-This Javascript code demonstrates an operation where a preferred connection dot is specified:
+This JavaScript code demonstrates an operation where a preferred connection dot is specified:

 ```javascript
 // Instantiates a presentation class that represents a PPTX file